Patrice E. LeTourneau

 Representative Matters

-• Obtained a nearly $2 million dollar judgment in the District Court of New Jersey, upheld on appeal, on behalf of a Fortune 500 pharmaceutical company against a former employee who sued the company for discrimination claiming she was terminated after she told supervisors her commute triggered back pain.
+• Obtained a nearly $2 million judgment in the District Court of New Jersey, upheld on appeal, on behalf of a Fortune 500 pharmaceutical company against a former employee who sued the company for discrimination claiming she was terminated after she told supervisors her commute triggered back pain.
 During litigation, it was discovered that the employee had been engaged in numerous outside ventures, including consulting work for two potential competitors.
 The court granted the company’s motion to dismiss the employee’s claims, awarded the company summary judgment on its breach of contract claim against the employee, and granted the company’s request for legal fees.